 The 2014 Gabr Fellows' United States program convened in Washington, D.C. on June 7th.
-There the Fellows had an active schedule of fulfilling experiences including visits to the White House, State Department, Library of Congress and National Defense University, meeting with influential figures such as Pulitzer Prize winning author Thomas Friedman, Arab American Institute’s President, Dr. James Zogby, and Sojourner’s Reverend Jim Wallis, and celebrating the 2014 Meridian International Center's Global Citizen Awardee, Foundation Chairman Mr. Shafik Gabr.
+The Fellows had an active schedule of fulfilling experiences including: visits to the White House, State Department, Library of Congress and National Defense University, meetings with influential figures such as Pulitzer Prize winning author Thomas Friedman, Arab American Institute’s President, Dr. James Zogby, and Sojourner’s Reverend Jim Wallis, and celebrating the 2014 Meridian International Center's Global Citizen Awardee, Foundation Chairman Mr. Shafik Gabr.
 Through these experiences, the Gabr Fellows engaged with the leading voices and institutions crafting US policy and forging cultural relevance in the 21st Century.
-They asked pressing questions, overcame challenges, dared to question the status quo, sought opportunities for further collaboration, and learned the value of remaining in the arena, despite it's oft loneliness.
+They asked pressing questions, overcame challenges, dared to question the status quo, sought opportunities for further collaboration, and learned the value of remaining in the arena, despite its occasional loneliness.

 Traveling south to Atlanta, Georgia allowed the Fellows to explore the legacy of race in America and the faith which embodies the American character.
 In the sanctuary of the Ebenezer Baptist Church, the Fellows were moved by the sermon of the Reverend Raphael Warnock alongside the eldest sister of the late Dr. Martin Luther King Jr. Afterwards they visited the Dr. Martin Luther King Jr. National Historic site and Center on Nonviolent Social Change.
 A roundtable at CNN International, a tour at Coca-Cola, dinner with Director for Network Booking at CNN Maria Ebrahimji, and candid discourse with Mayor of Atlanta Kasim Reed reflected a vibrant visit to the Dogwood City.